Leave a Legacy and Safeguard the Wallace Collection for Future Generations

 For more information on ways to include the Wallace Collection in your Will, download our online Legacy Information Pack.

 We are very happy to discuss how your gift would benefit the Collection and our future plans.
-Please contact the Development Office on 020 7563 9558 or firstname.lastname@example.org.
+Please contact the Fundraising Office on 020 7563 9569 or email.

 Please note that it is advisable to use a solicitor when making a will of any complexity.